 Summer Pre-College Design

-The School of Design's Pre-College Design program is a unique opportunity to begin a future student’s true college design experience.
-Our classes are taught by School of Design faculty and students are given a primer on the design principles and practices that are the cornerstone of their freshman year experience at Carnegie Mellon.
-Students get their own personal studio space, providing them with their first foray into “studio life.”
-The studio space is available to students outside of class hours and immerses them into the collaborative studio experience that they'd receive in their first year in the School of Design.
+Pre-College Design is a unique opportunity to begin a future student’s true college design experience.
+Classes are taught by undergraduate School of Design faculty and Pre-College Design students are given a primer on the design principles and practices that are the cornerstone of the freshman year experience in the School of Design.
+Pre-College Design students get their own personal studio space, providing them with their first foray into “studio life.”
+The studio space immerses high school students into the collaborative studio experience, which closely mirrors an undergraduate's first year in the School of Design.
 By the end of the program, students will have portfolio pieces that have been critiqued by School of Design faculty.
-There will also be a showcase featuring all of the work completed during the summer program for fellow classmates, faculty and parents.
+There will also be a showcase featuring all of the work completed during the six-week program, for fellow classmates, faculty and parents.

-The summer Pre-College Design program is structured to introduce the discipline of design and to teach students the processes designers used to solve problems.
+Pre-College Design is structured to introduce the discipline of design and to teach students the processes designers used to solve problems.

 Students will need a digital camera and/or a phone capable of taking pictures and may be asked to purchase up to $250 in materials to support class work.

 Our program is structured as a six-week program.
 Students will receive expert instruction in: